jenst1234/Data_Science_Portfolio/1# Prediction of CO2 Emissions by Vehicles/README.md

 ## Data Source

-Our dataset, provided by the European Environment Agency (EEA) DataHub, includes detailed information on vehicle characteristics and emission figures, based on vehicles registered in France in 2021.
+Our dataset, provided by the [European Environment Agency (EEA) DataHub](https://www.eea.europa.eu/en/datahub/datahubitem-view/fa8b1229-3db6-495d-b18e-9c9b3267c02b) includes detailed information on vehicle characteristics and emission figures, based on vehicles registered in France in 2021.
 With nearly 1.8 million observations, this dataset enables in-depth analysis and forms the basis for our predictive models.

 ## Objective